This post may contain affiliate links. For more information, read my disclosure policy.

 How to Melt Chocolate in Microwave

 In general, the best way to melt chocolate in the microwave is to first set the power to 50%.
 This will make it easier to not overcook it.
-Place the chocolate in a microwave-safe bowl and melt the chocolate in 30-second increments, stirring between each.
+Place chocolate in a microwave safe bowl and melt the chocolate in 30 second intervals, stirring between each.
 Using this stop-and-stir method will ensure you don’t burn it.

 Tip: For easy clean-up, use a small plastic dixie bowl.
 They are microwave-safe!

 Depending on the kind of chocolate you are melting, here are some additional tips to keep in mind:

 - Baking bars and almond bark: Always follow the package’s recommendations for melting these kinds of chocolate.
 Different brands will vary, so always double-check.

 - Chocolate chips: I like to add a teaspoon of oil or Crisco when I melt chocolate chips.
 When you melt them in the microwave, the oil helps the melting process.
 You can use this same process to melt white chocolate chips.

 - Chocolate bars (not baking bars): Follow the same instructions for chocolate chips, but omit the oil or Crisco.

 Double Boiler Method: How to melt chocolate on the stove